Just as you can make money recycling aluminum cans, it is also possible to make money when you recycle glass bottles and jars as well.

 Here is some info on what companies pay to take your glass recyclables and other information that is need-to-know if you are thinking about starting a side hustle recycling glass bottles and jars.

-How Much Will I Get Paid for Glass Recyclables?
+How Much Will I Get Paid When I Recycle Glass Bottles?

-The per-bottle recycling price in most states isn’t huge: usually between five cents and fifteen cents per bottle.
-So, at the minimum, you’ll earn five dollars for bringing 100 bottles to a recycling center.
+You won’t get rich if you recycle glass bottles.
+The per-bottle recycling price in most states isn’t huge: usually between five cents and fifteen cents per pound.
+So, at the minimum, you’ll earn five dollars for bringing 100 pounds of bottles to a recycling center.

 While that’s not a ton of cash, five bucks a week adds up to $260 a year.
 That could be money you could use toward part of a nice little vacation or extra savings.